vaani98/aryabota/README.md

 3. `Move 10`: Move the bot 10 steps in the direction it is facing.
 4. `Turn left`: Turn the bot towards its left (by 90 degrees).
 5. `Exit`: Exit the program.

+## Iteration 2: CoinSweeper (web app)
+### v1
+Same features as BotZero, except in a web application.
+Also converts pseudo-code to Python intermediate code and outputs the same.